 Everyone knows you can go around the world in a day at Epcot, but did you know you can get a passport to record your journey?
 I didn’t know, and I have been to Epcot umpteen times.
 I recently spent the day at Epcot, sans kids, with a group of awesome bloggers who clued me into this fun activity, and I can’t wait to do it again with my daughter.
 Since it is so cool, I just had to share.

 There are two options to record your journey around the world.
 Option one features a real passport and is perfect for bigger kids and adults.
-Option two features Duffy and is geared toward smaller children.
+Option two is the Kidcot scavenger hunt and is geared toward smaller children.
 The best part is that option one costs less than $10 and option two is totally free.
 That’s a lot of fun, memories and a great souvenir for less than $10!

 Epcot’s World Showcase Passport